VeronicaGlez/Red_warbler/README.md

 **[data](/data)**

-This folder will contain a txt file with a link to raw data sequences in drive
+This folder will contain a .txt file with a link to raw data sequences in drive

 **[graphics](/graphics)**